temp-remember-to-delete/docker-hy.github.io/data/part-1/section-5.md

 <exercise name="Exercise 1.10: Ports open">

-In this exercise, we won't create a new Dockerfile.
+In this exercise, we won't create a new Podmanfile.

-The image `devopsdockeruh/simple-web-service` will start a web service in port `8080` when given the command "server".
+The image `devopspodmanuh/simple-web-service` will start a web service in port `8080` when given the command "server".
 From 1.7 you should have an image ready for this.
 Use -p flag to access the contents with your browser.
 The output to your browser should be something like:
 `{ message: "You connected to the following path: ...`